tranleduy2000/symja_android_library/readme.md

 If you would like to use parts of the system here are some of the associated licenses:

 * the [JAS Java Algebra System](http://krum.rz.uni-mannheim.de/jas/) is published under the (LESSER) GNU GENERAL PUBLIC LICENSE license.
 The Java bytecode is dual licenced also under the Apache 2.0 license to allow usage in Android projects.
 * the [apfloat project](https://github.com/mtommila/apfloat) is published under the (LESSER) GNU GENERAL PUBLIC LICENSE license.
 * the [LogicNG project](https://github.com/logic-ng/LogicNG) is published under the Apache software license
 * the [Hipparchus Mathematics Library](https://www.hipparchus.org/) is published under the Apache software license
 * the [JGraphT Library](https://jgrapht.org/)  is published under the Eclipse Public License (EPL) or (LESSER) GNU GENERAL PUBLIC LICENSE license.
+* the [Tablesaw](https://github.com/jtablesaw/tablesaw) is published under the Apache software license
 * the Symja parser libraries (org.matheclipse.parser* packages) are published under the APACHE LICENSE Version 2.0.

 [1]: mailto:axelclk@gmail.com